dgestep/big-code-bang/README.md

 ## Architecting Enterprise Applications

-Architecting an enterprise web project can be complex and involves many decision points such as the following:
+Architecting an enterprise web project can be complex and involves many decision points.

-* A server platform -- Linux, Windows, etc.  Clustered environment or single server?
+* What server platform?
+Linux, Windows, etc.?
+Clustered or non clustered environment?
 If clustered then a load balancer will be needed (F5 Big-IP, etc.).
-* Deciding on a server-side software technology stack such as Java, .NET, NodeJS, etc.  This decision may be based on your server platform.
+* What server-side software technology stack?
+Java, .NET, NodeJS, etc.?
+This decision may be based on your server platform.
 For example, if you want a .NET technology stack then it most likely needs to run on Windows.
   (.NET core runs on any OS).
 If you choose a Java technology stack then you have library choices, such as Spring, EJB, etc.
-* Deciding on a software platform for the view into your web application.
+* What software platform for the view into your web application?
 Do you want a single page application or a traditional request/response application?
 If you want a single page application, then you have framework choices; Angular JS, JQuery, Backbone, etc., or a controller stack such as Spring MVC in Java or a .NET backed controller.
  If you choose the single page application approach then there are more tools to decide on and learn; Bower, Gulp, NodeJS, Node Package Manager (NPM), and more.
 (Lot's of moving parts for sure).
-* Security technologies.
+* What about security technologies?
 Authentication and authorization.
 LDAP, Active Directory, emdedded authentication/authorization, the honor system -- kidding :-).
-* Logging technologies, such as Log4j or Log4N (.NET), etc.
+* Logging libraries?
+Log4j or Log4N for .NET, etc.
-* Database?
+* What Database?
 Structured data or big data?
 An ORM such as Hibernate or EclipseLink for Java or the entity framework for .NET.
 Or... go it old school and do straight JDBC or ODBC (don't mock... sometimes there's a valid use-case for old school).
 * What application server will your web application run in?
 Apache Tomcat, IBM Websphere, Oracle Weblogic, JBoss, IIS for .NET, etc.

-Once you have decided on the technology stack, the next step is to setup the tools and processes necessary for the standard software development lifecycle stuff:
+Once you have decided on the technology stack, the next step is to setup the tools and processes necessary for the software development process.

 * Setup a build script to build your application, including source code checks for style, code analyzers such as PMD and FindBugs, and tools to report code coverage.
 The choices differ based on your choice of server side technologies to which your application will be written.
-* Setting up a continuous integration environment such as Jenkins, etc.
+* Setting up a continuous integration environment using applications such as Jenkins, etc.
 * Picking a code repository, such as GIT, Subversion, Team Foundation Server (TFS), etc.
-* Deciding on a tool for bug and issue tracking and project management such as Jira by Atlassian, etc.
+* Deciding on a tool for bug and issue tracking and project management tools such as Jira by Atlassian, etc.
 * Training developers on the tools and technologies that you have selected.

 As an architect, doing your due diligence on each of these decision points is crucial for a successful and secure